iamtoufiq/react-slick-accessible-carousel/README.md

 ```

 4. Open your browser and navigate to the URL shown in the terminal (typically `http://localhost:5173`)

+**What you'll see**: The carousel will load with a skeleton placeholder, then display 5 demo slides showcasing accessibility features.
+The carousel will start autoplaying automatically every 5 seconds, cycling through landscape images with descriptions of accessibility features.

+**Important Note**: The demo is configured with autoplay enabled by default.
+This means slides will change automatically every 5 seconds.
+You can interact with the carousel at any time using keyboard navigation or mouse clicks, and autoplay will pause when you hover over the carousel or focus on its controls.

 ### Build for Production